-Not every Dealer has a surcharge, which are additional fees added to the shipping cost and the cost of the bullion itself.
+Not every Dealer has a surcharge, which are additional fees added to the cost of shipping and the bullion itself.

-The dealers that do, don't always call it a "Surcharge," they tend to call them extra fees, handling fees or simply commission fees.
-Either way, you want to read all the fine print of every bullion dealers website before you buy.
+The dealers that do charge a surcharge, don't always call it a "Surcharge," they will call them extra fees, handling fees or simply commission fees.

-Sometimes you won't see these fees until it's time to commit to the purchase of your bullion and with any investment you don't want surprises.
+Sometimes you won't see these fees until it's time to commit to the purchase of your bullion.

-For those who do charge for shipping, some simply charge a flat fee based on the total price of your order.
+For those dealers who do charge for shipping, some simply charge a flat fee based on the total price of your order.

 While others will calculate the weight and shipping location of the customer.

 This is another area where you want to know the facts before you commit to buy precious metals bullion.

-In the ever-changing prices of the bullion market, the Spot Price is the price of the precious metal, quoted for the immediate delivery for cash.
+In the ever-changing prices of the bullion market, the Spot Price is the price of the precious metal, quoted for the immediate delivery of cash.